MineFartS/philh_myftp_biz/README.md

 <h2>Please Note:</h2>

 <h4>
-This package will only work properly with the specific filesystem and network configuration of my home server.
+This package contains a lot of code that will only work properly with the specific filesystem and network configuration of my home server.
 </h4>

 <h4>